Section 4133.07 | Registration and renewal.

 (7) The most recent financial statement prepared and audited pursuant to division (B) of section 4133.08 of the Revised Code;

-(8) A bond or letter of credit in accordance with division (D)(1) of this section;
+(8) A letter of credit in accordance with division (D)(1) of this section;

 (9) An attestation of the accuracy of the data submissions from the chief executive officer, president, or other individual who serves as the controlling person of the alternate employer organization.